Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 Luke 23:5 But they were the more fierce, saying, “He stirs up the people, teaching throughout all Judea, beginning from Galilee to this place.”

 Luke 23:6 When Pilate heard of Galilee, he asked if the Man were a Galilean (Northern Area).

 - Note: Herod Antipas was in Jerusalem at that time.
 When they sent Jesus to him it wasn’t as though they had sent Jesus back to Galilee.
-Instead Herod Antipas was close by in Jerusalem, the area ruled by Herod Antipas’ brother, Herod Archelaus who was known for his cruelty.
+Instead Herod Antipas was close by in Jerusalem, ruled by Herod Antipas’ brother, Herod Archelaus who was known for his cruelty.
 Both were sons of Herod the Great who had all the boys two and under killed in Bethlehem during the time of Jesus’ birth.

 Luke 23:8 Now when Herod (Antipas) saw Jesus, he was exceedingly glad; for he had desired for a long time to see Him, because he had heard many things about Him, and he hoped to see some miracle done by Him.

 - Herod believed he could persuade the Creator of the Universe to perform for him.

 Luke 23:9 Then he questioned Him with many words, but He answered him nothing.